Asabeneh/30-Days-Of-React/readMe.md

 #### Exercises: Level 1

 1. Get user input using prompt(“Enter your age:”).
-If user is 18 or older , give feedback:'You are old enough to drive' but if not 18 give another feedback stating to wait for the number of years he neds to turn 18.
+If user is 18 or older , give feedback:'You are old enough to drive' but if not 18 give another feedback stating to wait for the number of years he needs to turn 18.

    ```sh
    Enter your age: 30